-Oakland warehouse fire: What was the Ghost Ship?
+What was the Ghost Ship?

 "These are people on the fringes of our economy who are just kind of getting by doing what they love and they do get overcrowded in these spaces that are not designed to be residential."

 The last permitted use of the building was as a warehouse, the city of Oakland said.
-There was no evidence of sprinklers and the building only had two exits, Sgt.
-Kelly said in a news conference Sunday.
+There was no evidence of sprinklers and the building only had two exits, Kelly said in a news conference Sunday.

 As the fire spread, people jumped out of windows to escape, Kelly said.